sebastianbergmann/foal/README.md

 Furthermore, it is recommended to use [Phive](https://phar.io/) for installing and updating the tool dependencies of your project.

-**Please note that a PHAR distribution of this tool is currently not available.**

 ## Usage

 #### `example.php`